UniMath/TypeTheory/TypeTheory/Displayed_Cats/README.md

 Contents
 --------

-The files of this package provide:
+The files of this package provided previously:

 * *Auxiliary.v*
   * Some background material